Overview

 Sound Fade-out Duration (milliseconds) - Set how long it will take for the background sound to fade out

-In the Automation section, select the voice bot that will operate in this channel.
+In the Automation section, select the voice AI agent that will operate in this channel.

 -